Home / Coffee Knowledge / QuickMill Orione 3000: Still good after two years of practice in WG?

 Pros:

-• Solid workmanship, lots of stainless steel, and even after two years of use, still as beautiful as the first day, with a bit of patina.
+• Solid construction, lots of stainless steel, and still as beautiful as on day one after two years of use, with a bit of patina.

 • Compact and weighty.